 Do not include any personal information in your Twitter bio.
 This information includes your full name, phone numbers, e-mail addresses, and physical address.
 Also, avoid even sending personal details to your family and friends on Twitter through messages.
 A hacker can quickly get hold of those messages if they have hacked into your account.

-Maintain a Strong Password
+Stop Hackers with a Strong Password

-Update All of Your Antivirus and Security Tools
+Update All of Your Antivirus and Security Tools to Detect Malware

 Ensure that you keep your antivirus and anti-spyware software on both your PC and your phone up-to-date at all times.
 These programs include other PC and cellphone security tools as well.
 You often end up clicking a link on Twitter without thinking about the harm it might do to your devices.
 With updated security software, you can reduce your chances of introducing malware to your system.
 Regardless of the tools you have, avoid clicking unknown Twitter links if you do not know where they originated.
+Learn more about protecting against ransomware.

 Avoid Going to Suspicious Twitter Profiles